pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 ### Project Setup

-All of the boring instructions for setting this project up, like installing Docker and running PostgresQL locally, are in the [companion code repository](https://github.com/pretzelhammer/kanban).
+All of the boring instructions for setting this project up, like installing Docker and running  locally, are in the [companion code repository](https://github.com/pretzelhammer/kanban).
 For this article let's focus entirely on the fun part: the Rust!

 After the initial setup we have this empty `Cargo.toml` file: